peterdinis/Nestjs-Customer-Management-System/README.md

 This application is a task management system developed using NestJS.
 It is designed to handle tasks as specified in the requirements.
 The `customers` module is integrated with PostgreSQL and utilizes Prisma ORM to perform full CRUD (Create, Read, Update, Delete) operations.

+In App and data module are basic tasks from assigment.
+In customers module are one extra task from assgiment.

 ### Technologies Used

 - **NestJS**: A progressive Node.js framework for building efficient and scalable server-side applications.